Important Updates Regarding Your PPP Loan

 Similarly, although the new interim rules answer many questions concerning PPP loan forgiveness and the review process, uncertainty remains with respect to key issues.
 For instance, determining whether an individual constitutes an “owner-employee” for purposes of loan forgiveness could be difficult since the term “owner-employee” is not defined.
 Additionally, for purposes of the restoration safe harbor, it’s unclear how long a rehired employee must be retained beyond the restoration deadline.

 This article is intended to serve as a general overview of the Flexibility Act and the aforementioned interim final rules.
 If your business has obtained or plans to obtain a PPP loan, we recommend also reviewing more detailed and comprehensive sources, such as the SBA’s PPP webpage, the U.S. Treasury’s PPP webpage, the links and sources listed therein, and the sources used to write this article described below.
-Should you have any questions or need assistance regarding your PPP loan, please contact Jack Gannon Jr. at 214-954-6808 or email@example.com, or reach out to any other attorney of our firm.
+Should you have any questions or need assistance regarding your PPP loan, please contact our firm at 214-954-6800.

 The information set forth in this article was primarily obtained from the following sources: (i) the text of the PPP set forth in Sections 1101 – 1114 of the CARES Act; (ii) the text of the Paycheck Protection Program Flexibility Act of 2020; (iii) the SBA’s Interim Final Rule on loan forgiveness; (iv) the SBA’s Interim Final Rule on loan review procedures and related borrower and lender responsibilities; (v) Frequently Asked Questions concerning the PPP provided by the SBA as of May 27, 2020; and (vi) the PPP Information Sheet provided by the U.S. Treasury.